 De La Salle Catholic College was labelled for closure in the 1990s, but due to increased enrolments and the efforts of the staff and community, this was called off and a new wave of building works began.
 The science labs were refurbished first and then all general classrooms, followed by massive building works to convert the library into the hall.
 Additional renovations included the building of a food tech room, canteen and new toilet facilities, and the conversion of the presbytery/residence to staff study and college office.

-In 2018, plans are currently underway for further building works to accommodate increasing enrolments and to provide more diverse curriculum opportunities for students.
+Plans are currently underway for further building works to accommodate increasing enrolments and to provide more diverse curriculum opportunities for students.